Athletes Without Limits, DC Strokes Launch “America Rows” Program for Athletes with Intellectual Disability & Paralympic Dreams

 There are other countries who already have programs in place — including Portugal, Russia, Hong Kong and Italy — with nationally ranked rowers whose sites are set on medals at the 2016 Games.
 With the startup of the Athletes Without Limits Rowing team and other events like the USRowing Camp for Athletes with Intellectual Disability held in Austin earlier this spring, we feel confident the US will one day be going head-to-head for Paralympic Gold.

-We are also looking for corporate sponsors to help us make history by developing athletes with intellectual disability for consideration for the first US National Team of rowers with intellectual disability to compete against non-disabled rowers in mainstream regattas and in the new ID class at the 2016 Paralympics.
+Become a Sponsor: We are looking for corporate sponsors to help us make history by developing athletes with intellectual disability for consideration for the first US National Team of rowers with intellectual disability to compete against non-disabled rowers in mainstream regattas and in the potential ID class at future Paralympics.

 Athletes Without Limits is a 501(c)3 that helps Americans with intellectual disability reach their full potential & integrate into mainstream sport.
 Learn more at www.athleteswithoutlimits.org.